Luca-Panza/Mywallet-back/README.md

 npm start
 ```

-Or to test on a production server.
+Or to test on a development server.

 ```
 npm run dev